Admission to Secondary and High School

 A place at a catchment area school will only have been offered if you made a preference for it or where places remained available.
 If you did not name the catchment school as a preference, and it was oversubscribed, then places will only have been offered to those parents who applied in the first instance.

-Is my child entitled to free home to school transport?
+Is my child entitled to free home to school travel assistance?

-The Your Staffordshire card can help you travel on your local service bus at a reduced rate to your new high school.
+The Your Staffordshire card can help you travel on your local service bus at a reduced rate to the new Secondary school.

 Where your child has been assessed as eligible for free home to school travel assistance, then you will receive your child's travel pass through the post during the summer term.

-Please refer to transport and travel assistance for further information on eligibility and transport policy.
+Please refer to transport and travel assistance pages for further information on eligibility and transport policy.